-The Thompsons claim after they purchased the vehicle they experienced various defects, including defects in the transmission and a fluid leak.
+The Deberrys claim after they purchased the vehicle they experienced various defects, including defects in the engine, steering, suspension and drivability.
 They claim these defects were covered under the warranty.

 According to the suit, the manufacturer failed to repair the vehicle after being afforded a reasonable number of attempts.

-The Thompsons claim they suffered lost wages and loss of use because of the vehicle defects.
+The Deberrys claim they suffered lost wages and loss of use because of the vehicle defects.